WildernessLabs/Documentation/docs/Guides/Meadow_Basics/IO/Digital/Protocols/I2C/index.md

 ## Hardware

-I2C uses a _bus_ architecture which allows multiple peripherals to share two wires; one carrying a clock signal, and another carrying the message data.
+I2C uses a _bus_ architecture which allows multiple peripherals to share two wires; one carrying a clock signal, and another carrying message data.

 ### Clock Signal (`CLK`)